 Dialogo delle Lingue - Sperone Speroni

-A debate between advocates of the ongoing superiority of Latin and Greek, and proponents of vernacular, already fully affirmed in the 16th century, celebrates the beauty and the full dignity of the Italian language.
+A debate between advocates of the ongoing superiority of Latin and Greek, and proponents of vernacular, now fully affirmed, celebrates the beauty and the full dignity of the Italian language.

 (*) no additional charge will be applied